Apr 17, 2026

 Your credit score directly impacts the rates you’ll qualify for.
 Pull your reports from all three bureaus, dispute any errors, and consider strategies to improve your score before applying if it’s not in a strong range.

 Don’t leave money on the table!
-Try to compare offers from at least 3 to 5 different lenders before making a final decision.
+Try to compare offers from at least three to five different lenders before making a final decision.
 Even a slight difference in interest rate can mean thousands in savings over the life of your loan.

 Submit your application and stay responsive to any requests for additional documentation.
 Try to avoid making major financial changes during this period that could affect your approval.